 How to Control Moisture in the Beehive

 Moisture in the beehive has several negative effects on the well-being of the hive, the worst of all being that it endangers the honeybee colony living there.
 Proper ventilation of the beehive ensures adequate moisture control.
 There are various ways you can go about ensuring moisture levels in the beehive do not go too high.
 This article shares tips on how to control moisture in the beehive and looks at the various beekeeping equipment you can use to achieve this.
 Too much moisture leads to organisms such as fungi, finding it easier to establish themselves in the beehive.
 It can also lead to condensation and droplets falling on bees.
-Honey bees can die when the cold water droplets fall on them.
+Honey bees can die when cold water droplets fall on them.

 How Moisture Affects Honeybees in the Hive